-Types of Titanium and Titanium Alloys
+Titanium and Titanium Alloys Information

-Titanium is a silver colored metal that has a low density and is strong, lustrous, and corrosion-resistant.
+Titanium and titanium alloys are non-ferrous metals with excellent corrosion resistance, fatigue properties, and high strength-to-weight ratios.
+Pure titanium is a silver colored metal that has a low density and is strong, lustrous, and corrosion-resistant.
 Pure titanium has been used for orthopedic and dental implants, however it is mostly applied as an alloy with iron, aluminum, vanadium, and/or molybdenum among others.

 Titanium alloys are generally categorized into four main types: alpha alloys, near-alpha alloys, alpha & beta alloys, and beta alloys.